 It is an incredible app, but is also simple and will teach your child letters and new words.

 Your child will drag letters to form words, all while the letter that you’re dragging is making silly sounds (the K will make a K sound over and over).

 This is the one that we have because it goes in between the two front headrests so that both of our kids can watch a movie on it.

 You should also purchase an extra long charger so that you don’t run out of batteries in the middle of Chase’s mission.

 If it’s near Christmas, give your toddler the latest toy catalogue and have her circle the toys that she wants.

 You can definitely listen to a podcast while your toddler is playing, snacking or whatever.

-Dollar Store Or Target Bullseye Playground Toys
+43. Dollar Store Toys